Content Medically Reviewed by:

 If you never forgive yourself, the weight of all one’s mistakes over a lifetime is enough to break anyone.
 We all make mistakes.
 The key is not to hate or shame yourself for mistakes made but instead to learn from the past and use that knowledge in the present and future.

 Successful and healthy people don’t destroy themselves every time they make a mistake.
 Instead, they learn to work through the situation while continuing to move forward.

 Say, you bomb a test, for example.
 Don’t beat yourself up or call yourself names like “stupid.”
-Instead, realize that everyone does badly on a test at times and find where you misunderstood the material and plan a better study schedule before the next test.
+Instead, realize that everyone does badly on a test at times, find where you misunderstood the material, and plan a better study schedule before the next test.